 Driver: reliable licensed local driver with at least 5 years’ driving experience.

-Vehicle: air-conditioned business car (max: 7 seats) with GPS facilities, free in-car Wi-Fi, big windows, and ample space.
+Vehicle: air-conditioned business car (max: 7 seats) with GPS facilities, big windows and ample space.

 Great Wall Hiking Route Map from Simatai West to Jinshanling (click to enlarge)

 In order to avoid highway traffic and the scorching mid-day sun, we like to leave at this early hour (around 7:00 AM - 7:30 AM).
 Depending on where your hotel is in the city, it will take 15-30 minutes to get to the highway (the highway entrance is at the north 3rd ring road; if you are staying close to the Forbidden City, for example, it will take around 20 minutes to arrive).

 Once on the highway, there will be a restroom break (if needed) after about 20 minutes of driving.
 In total, the drive will take up to 2 hours without traffic, and closer to 2.5-3 if we run into a jam.